Some of this might sound obvious, but I assure you it’s worth reading-

 – Hills with Steep Gradients:

-REMEMBER: It’s always an option to dismount and walk your PF past the hazard and remount; don’t be bloody-minded and chance your arm taking unreasonable risks easily negated just by dismounting.
+REMEMBER: It’s always an option to dismount and walk your PF past the hazard and remount; don’t be bloody-minded and chance your arm taking unreasonable risks that are easily negated just by dismounting.
 However, what are “reasonable” risks is a function of judgement that comes with experience.
 So as a beginner, expect to dismount a lot and walk your PF across busy junctures…

 Also, the same route which is safe on a dry, sunny day might be very dangerous in wet, icy or foggy conditions; let’s consider weather next…